This post may contain affiliate links.

 We also used grommets along the bottom of the vinyl along with the tent stakes to keep the skirting in place.
 Sometimes this skirting with the tent stakes along the bottom comes unhooked in a few places and has to be rehung after very strong winds, but it does a much better job of staying put than alternatives, like the year we used water jugs to secure the bottom.

 If a grommet rips the vinyl or pulls out of its hole, I plan to use black Gorilla duct tape to cover and reinforce the torn places and then redo those grommets.
-To prevent this from happening, I would suggest that you really make sure your grommets are tight, and possibly reinforce the holes with a piece of black duct tape before you punch them.
+To prevent this from happening, I would suggest that you really make sure your grommets are tight and possibly reinforce the holes with a piece of black duct tape before you punch them.

 Fastening the Skirting Along the Bottom

 After we got the skirting hung along the top, we went around the bottom punching holes and pounding in tent stakes.
-(If your RV is sitting on concrete, I will be providing some ideas later on that other RVers have used as an alternative to tent stakes.)

 By now you can see how buying pre-cut vinyl with grommets already added would have saved us a lot of time!